aditis10/Random-Email-and-Password-Generator/README.md

 ### Description

-This program generate random emails and passwords for anyone who needs it.
+This program generates random emails and passwords for anyone who needs it.
 It is a basic program using Java and object oriented programming.
 The main purpose of this program was to learn how OOP works and how to use it to accomplish something.

 ### Issues and Challenges